 - d) Documentation is provided illustrating that all construction proposed on the site complies with Obstacle Limitation Surfaces for safety requirements involving both the outer surface and the take-off/landing surface of the Revelstoke aerodrome. - e) Maximum number of guests is 10. - f) Quiet time is from 10 PM to 6 AM daily. - g) Bed and Breakfast signage shall be limited to one sign. - h) All parking must be accommodated on site; no parking shall occur on Airport Way. - i) The owner is wholly responsible for the proper disposal of all garbage, recycling, and yard waste created by the operation of the bed and breakfast. - 7.
 This Temporary Use Permit is issued subject to the owner residing within the proposed single family dwelling.
 The owner has the responsibility of remedying non-compliance with the TUP conditions or any other issues at the property. - 8.
-This Temporary Use Permit is not a Building Permit, nor shall it be construed as providing warranty or assurance that the property or any of the structures complies with the BC Building Code or any other applicable enactments. - Issuance of a Temporary Use Permit does not relieve the property owner of the responsibility to comply with applicable acts, regulations, or bylaws of the CSRD, or other agencies having jurisdiction under an enactment (e.g. Interior Health, Ministry of Transportation). - 10.
+This Temporary Use Permit is not a Building Permit, nor shall it be construed as providing warranty or assurance that the property or any of the structures complies with the BC Building Code or any other applicable enactments. - 9.
+Issuance of a Temporary Use Permit does not relieve the property owner of the responsibility to comply with applicable acts, regulations, or bylaws of the CSRD, or other agencies having jurisdiction under an enactment (e.g. Interior Health, Ministry of Transportation). - 10.
 The owner acknowledges and agrees that the proposed Bed and Breakfast operation is within the outer surface and the take-off/landing surface of the Revelstoke Airport which is an active regional aerodrome and noise related to aircraft activities is a byproduct of the operation of the aerodrome.
 It is anticipated that air traffic activities at the Revelstoke Airport will continue to increase over time.
 The owner acknowledges and agrees that airport related activities may have an impact on the residential and business use of the property, and on the occupants and visitors of the Bed and Breakfast. - 11.
 The owner hereby releases and will indemnify the Columbia Shuswap Regional District, the operator of the Revelstoke Airport, and their respective officials, officers, employees, agents, nominees and delegates from and against all loss, damage, costs, expenses, actions, suits, debts, accounts, claims and demands (including, without limitation business losses, costs of development, costs of noise mitigation, costs of insurances, legal costs, consultant cost, governmental orders and directives, claims resulting from property damage and claims resulting from personal injury or death) that may be suffered or incurred by the owner, or by any third parties as a result of, or related to, noise, vibration, light, odours or other disturbances associated with Airport operations. - 12.
 The owner will be fully responsible for advising customers, employees, tenants, agents and occupants of the property and the proposed Bed and Breakfast of all disturbances associated with Airport operations, and for mitigating all impacts of the Airport operations on the property and its uses.

-period.
-This permit may be exter nded only for one additional period up to 3 years in esequent approval by the CSRD Board of Directors.
-14. This permit is valid from 2021. , 2018, and shall expire on AUTHORIZED AND ISSUED BY the Coluit of, 2018. mbia Shuswap Regional District Board on the day CORPORATE OFFICER
+- 13. This permit, issued as per Section 493 of the Local Government Act, is valid for a 3 year period.
+This permit may be extended only for one additional period up to 3 years in duration, upon application and subsequent approval by the CSRD Board of Directors. - 14.
+This permit is valid from , 2018, and shall expire on , 2021.

+AUTHORIZED AND ISSUED BY the Columbia Shuswap Regional District Board on the day of , 2018.